lboyd002/ucr-cs100/assignments/lab/io_piping/README.md

 `dup2()` works similarly to `dup()` except that it will close whatever the second parameter is, if it isn’t closed already.
 In other words, we don’t necessarily have to call `close()` before we call `dup2()`.

-So in our example, we can achieve the same results doing this:
+So in our example, we can achieve the same results by doing this:

 ```c++
 	int fd = open("outfile", O_WRONLY|O_CREAT|O_TRUNC, 00664);